Flora McDonnell: Early life

-McDonnell is the eldest daughter of Alexander McDonnell, 9th Earl of Antrim, the sister of the 10th Earl, and a niece of the artist Hector McDonnell.
+Born in Ireland, McDonnell is the eldest daughter of Alexander McDonnell, who was Keeper of Conservation at the Tate Gallery, a grand-daughter of the sculptor Angela Sykes, and a niece of another artist, Hector McDonnell.
+She is a descendant of William the Conqueror.

-McDonnell was educated at St Mary's Shaftesbury, Wiltshire and Gresham's School in Norfolk.
-She graduated from Exeter College, Oxford in 1984.
-She then attended City and Guilds of London Art School from 1984 to 1989.
+She was educated at St Mary's School, Shaftesbury, Gresham's School in Norfolk, and Exeter College, Oxford, which she left after two years in 1984.
+She then attended City and Guilds of London Art School from 1984 to 1989, graduating with a Diploma in Illustrative Arts.